weaveworks/weave-gitops-private/docs/adrs/0019-explorer-metrics.md

 ## Metrics for Querying

 It is a sync request/response driven system that we could monitor by its [golden signals](https://sre.google/sre-book/monitoring-distributed-systems/#xref_monitoring_golden-signals):
 In particular the regular latency, rate, errors and saturation.
 At this stage we will calculate from the api server serving the request and using the search endpoints https://github.com/weaveworks/weave-gitops-enterprise/blob/main/api/query/query.proto

+// missing the how

+// i am expecting that from https://docs.gitops.weave.works/docs/references/helm-reference/#values metrics enabled + adding some metrics
+// we need to poc this

 ## Metrics for Collection

+Collection is a workflow in three stages that we want to monitor:
+- watching resource events
+- process or reconcile the events
+- write them to the correct remote store

+these three stages shoudl be monitor as follow

+### watching resource events

+Based on kubernetes watching api server we could monitor it via default controller-runtime metrics

+//TODO define which ones

+### process or reconcile the events

+once the event has been received it is then queued for processing, the queing and processing could be monitored by metrics provided too by controller-runtime

+//TODO define which ones

+### write them to the correct remote store

+last step is to store in the right targets that could be monitor based on their clients

+//TODO define which ones

+// authz store client metrics
+// index client metrics